 In this work, we focus on the broad class of workloads commonly referred to as \emph{exploratory data analytics} (EDA) \cite{eda_notebooks}.
 In EDA workloads, the data is iteratively analyzed for interesting patterns.
 Since the patterns of interest are unknown ahead of time, much of this work is done interactively, in a notebook environment (e.g., Jupyter notebooks, other REPLs) using a dataframe library.
 We focus on \texttt{pandas} and related libraries in this work.

 In one common setting, analysts are interested in analyzing large datasets, which typically do not fit in main memory on a single server.
-In order to accelerate these workloads, much effort from both industry and academia has gone towards accelerating \emph{bulk-parallel} workloads.
+To accelerate such workloads, both industry and academia have invested in accelerating \emph{bulk-parallel} workloads.

 Frameworks including \code{modin} \cite{modin} and \texttt{dask} \cite{dask} aim to accelerate such workloads.
 They operate by providing APIs close to the standard \texttt{pandas} API, distributing data across servers, and evaluating functions lazily.
 When working within these libraries, they can accelerate workloads by up to 100$\times$ \cite{modin}.